Our Services

 - ✓Standardized psychological testing (PHQ-9 + GAD-7 minimum; PCL-5 when trauma is indicated)

-- ✓Comprehensive forensic report (12 to 25 pages) with DSM-5 diagnostic impressions
+- ✓Comprehensive forensic report (12 to 25 pages) with DSM-5-TR diagnostic impressions

 - ✓Dual-clinician review and co-signature